Alejoprin/ADCPBowling/README.md

   <img src="https://alejoprin.github.io/ADCPBowling/assets/readme4.png">
 </p>

-1. Button to set the ranking at the moment of finishing all lines with Handicap
+1. Button to set the ranking at the moment of finishing all lines with Handicap.
-1. Button to set the ranking at the moment of finishing all lines without Handicap
+1. Button to set the ranking at the moment of finishing all lines without Handicap.
 1. In the generated ranking, the lines that exceed 200 points will be displayed with a higher font weight than normal and the best line will have a red color.

 <br>